haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

     Anchor.
 You can use an action to touch the token to a boat or ship.
 For the next 24 hours, the vessel can’t be moved by any means.
 Touching the token to the vessel again ends the effect.
 When the effect ends, the token disappears.
 Bird.
 You can use an action to toss the token 5 feet into the air.
 The token disappears and an enormous, multicolored bird takes its place.
 The bird has the statistics of a roc, but it obeys your simple commands and can’t attack.
 It can carry up to 500 pounds while flying at its maximum speed (16 miles an hour for a maximum of 144 miles per day, with a one-­‐‑hour rest for every 3 hours of flying), or 1,000 pounds at half that speed.
 The bird disappears after flying its maximum distance for a day or if it drops to 0 hit points.
 You can dismiss the bird as an action.
 Fan.
 If you are on a boat or ship, you can use an action to toss the token up to 10 feet in the air.
-The Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 221
+The

 commands, the creature defends itself but takes no other actions.
 The creature exists for a duration specific to each figurine.
 At the end of the duration, the creature reverts to its figurine form.
 It reverts to a figurine early if it drops to 0 hit points or if you use an action to speak the command word again while touching it.
 When the creature becomes a figurine again, its property can’t be used again until a certain amount of time has passed, as specified in the figurine’s description.